Fake0Fully/Guo-Ziqi-Undergrad/Game Application/README.md

-Course Name: The Digital World
-Project Content: functioning game with UI
+A functioning game with UI developed in the course The Digital World.